-Serbia: 106MEUR coal import for TPPs needed instead of electricity imports7.
-November 2014. / News Serbia Energy
+Serbia: 106MEUR coal import for TPPs needed instead of electricity imports, News Serbia Energy

 Serbian Government has made a plan for importing coal for electricity generation up until March 2015.The state plan was adopted in mid-October and, in addition to the restoration of the electricity generation facilities damaged in the flooding, it also envisages the possibility of procuring coal for the thermal power plants.